MicrosoftDocs/SupportArticles-docs/support/aspnet/high-memory-level.md

 In general terms, a comfortable level would be under 600 MB in the default 2-GB user memory address space.
 Once the memory level is higher than that comfortable level, we're doing less than we should be.
 This behavior may affect other applications that are running on the system.

 The key is to understand some applications require more memory than others.
 If you're exceeding these limits, you may add more memory or add another server to your Web farm (or consider a Web farm).
-Profiling is also recommended in these cases, which can enable developers to create leaner applications.
+Profiling is also recommended in these cases.
+It can enable developers to create leaner applications.
 In this article, we're looking at a situation where you consistently see memory rise until the server stops performing.

 ## Application set up for debugging